-Recommend oral UDCA at 13–15 mg/kg/day be used as the first-line pharmacotherapy in all patients with PBC.
+Recommend oral UDCA at 13–15 mg/kg/day as the first-line pharmacotherapy in all patients with PBC.
 If tolerated, treatment should usually be life-long.

 In patients with inadequate response to UDCA (or UDCA intolerance) as defined by ALP >1.67 x ULN and/or elevated bilirubin <2 x ULN, the addition of obeticholic acid (OCA) has been associated with improvements in biochemical surrogates of disease activity reasonably likely to predict improved outcomes.
 We therefore recommend, in keeping with the National Institute for Health and Care Excellence (NICE) evaluation of OCA, that the addition of OCA for patients with an inadequate response to UDCA, or intolerant of UDCA, is considered.
 We recommend dose adjustment in patients with advanced liver disease as per the drug label.